jpcarey/cert_provisioning/README.md

 ##### TODO:
-- Test client & server certs
+- Test / fix DN for server and client certs
+- Create passwd per authority.
+Document behavior.
+- Server certs do not have X509v3 Authority Key Identifier
+- Add truststore generation
-- Add server & client cert support for root authority
+- Add server & client cert support for root authority (? maybe)
-- Generate multiple formats (currently just PEM): pks12, keystore / truststore, DER
-- Cleanup & Tests integration
+- Fix paths to allow for remote path, default to local path.
+Maybe determine if running as a role?
+- Look into supporting updates.
+Certs, keystores, etc.